Atkin ninth as Gu wins halfpipe final

 |Coverage: Watch live on BBC TV, BBC iPlayer, BBC Red Button and online; listen on BBC Radio 5 Live and BBC Sounds; live text and highlights on BBC Sport website and mobile app

-Team GB's Zoe Atkin fell on two of her three runs in the freeski halfpipe final as China's Eileen Gu won a second gold medal at her home Winter Olympics.
+Zoe Atkin fell on two of her three runs in the halfpipe final as China's gold medallist Eileen Gu became the first freestyle skier to win Olympic medals in three different events.

-Atkin, 19, qualified in fourth for the final but finished ninth after scoring 73.25 in her final run.
+Team GB's Atkin, 19, qualified in fourth for the final but finished ninth after scoring 73.25 in her final run.

-China's 'snow princess' Gu, won with 93.75 and became the first to win medals in three events after winning big air gold and slopestyle silver.
+China's 18-year-old 'snow princess' Gu won with 95.25 to add to her big air gold and slopestyle silver.

 Defending champion Cassie Sharpe won silver, with Rachael Karker in third.